What is artificial intelligence in HR?

 Because AI offers huge potential for personalised learning and development, deploy it to make training employees more engaging and meaningful.
 AI collects data about an employee’s:

 - Learning style

-Then, it makes recommendations for personalized training, such as digital coaching in presentation skills, that brings out the best in that employee, enhancing their productivity and competence.
+Then, it makes recommendations for personalised training, such as digital coaching in presentation skills, that brings out the best in that employee, enhancing their productivity and competence.